Grant Application Guidelines

 - In order to be considered for subsequent years, receipts for eligible expenses must be received prior to submission of an application for the subsequent year.

-- In addition to attending the VIRTUAL granting ceremony on Dec 9th, successful applicants will be required to submit a video detailing their project on or before December 1st to be played during the ceremony.
+- In addition to attending our granting ceremony, the successful applicants will be required to submit a video detailing their project on or before November 28, 2023 to be played during the ceremony.

 REQUESTING PAYMENT OF AWARDED GRANTS